Descanonge/fronts-toolbox/docs/algorithms/heterogeneity-index.rst

 Linear packing and shifting histogram bins
 ==========================================

-For some datasets, the SST might be stored compressed by linear-packing.
+For some datasets, the SST might be stored compressed with linear-packing.

 .. note::

    Very simply, instead of storing a variable in a 32 bits float, because we know the range of that variable (let's say the values lie between 0 and 100), we store it on a smaller variable such as a 16 bits integer (SHORT) or even 8 bits integer (BYTE).
-The integer values (let's simplify and take an UNSIGNED integer that can only be positive) lie between 0 and 2^16-1 ≈ 65 535 for a USHORT.
-By multiplying those integer values by some factor we can obtain the range we want for our variable, here that could be 0.00153.
+Let's simplify and take an unsigned type.
+The integer values will lie between 0 and :math:`2^{16}-1 \approx 65 535` for a USHORT.
+   By multiplying those integer values by some factor we can obtain the range we want for our variable.
+Here a factor of 0.00153 will give a maximum value slightly above 100.

    We end up with float values between 0 and 100 and a discretization interval equal to the scale factor (here 0.00153).